-- Feedback from sales would help adjust messaging to improve both quantity and quality of leads.
+- Feedback from sales would help adjust messaging to improve both the quantity and the quality of leads.

 By understanding when and how sales would follow up on marketing qualified leads, we ensured no opportunities were dropping through the cracks and that we were maximizing results and investment in marketing efforts.

 Closing the ‘feedback loop’ was also crucial for taking smart pivots in messaging.

 While marketing was able to get general feedback by monitoring social media, sales were able to relay very useful feedback to marketing once they connected with a prospect or customer.

 Aligning on a Persona

 Both marketing and sales teams had to learn about the tree service industry and the product itself - in order to effectively talk to potential customers about what was important to them and how this equipment applied to their business specifically.

 This was accomplished with the help of a strategic partnership with Ken Palmer, a well-known and respected arborist, who provides training on safe tree management with the latest techniques and equipment.